Notes

 In the center of the garden stands a faux-Nor statue, its head long gone.
 It gestures, pensively.

-In the deep belly of the “grave,” there is a glass urn (kiborion,) smoky gray, sealed, and warm.
-It is large as a human torso.
+At the statue’s feet: A hole and heap of earth, like an open grave.
+In the deep belly of the “grave” rests a glass urn (kiborion,) smoky gray, sealed, and warm.
+Large as a human torso.
 Worms crawl about it, eager for heat.
-It is worth 600 golden pounds if exchanged at a bank, but its sale attracts the attention of the Office of Secrets.
+Worth £600 golden if exchanged at a bank, but its sale attracts the attention of the Office of Secrets.

 - The urn emits hex radiation and causes 1 hex stress to creatures who carry it for more than a day or sleep beside it (especially if they try to exploit its warmth for comfort.)

-- The urn does not open; it is sealed all around the neck with yet more smoky glass.
-If the Gang attempt to open it by force, it breaks, freeing a strange, wet, intestinal-looking, dark, wormlike organ that shoots away at tremendous, wriggling speed to hide.
+- The urn does not open; it is sealed around the neck with yet more smoky glass.
+Attempts to open it by force, shatter it, freeing a strange, wet, intestinal-looking, dark, wormlike organ that shoots away at tremendous, wriggling speed to hide.
 Where it passes over the snow, it creates steam.
 It was curled up inside around an oblong of metal, heavy as lead.
 The oblong is the source of radioactivity.
 Deeply unsafe.

 - The escaped Supplanter Organ is added to the unlocked encounter table.